tobiasfamos/Statistical-Methods-in-R/README.md

-# Statistical-Methods-in-R
+# Statistical Learning Methods in R
-Exercises of the Course Statistical Methods in R form University Neuchatel
+Exercises of the Course Statistical Learning Methods in R form University Neuchatel